This article has been medically reviewed by Katrina Oliveros, MSN-ED, BSN

 - Cover with paper towels and create a platform using a sturdy metal mesh to keep the shrooms from coming into direct contact with the desiccant.

 - Place the shrooms atop the mesh and secure the lid above.

 - Check mushrooms every day until dry enough to snap when bent.

 How to Store Dry Magic Mushrooms

 Dried shrooms can last in storage for several years with no significant loss of potency.
 All you need to do is keep them in an airtight environment without exposure to heat, light, or moisture.
 Since plastic lets air in faster, we recommend using a glass jar.

 Making Tea from Magic Mushrooms After Drying

 Mushroom tea is the preferred method of psilocybin consumption for many, as it imparts a pleasant flavor and reduces symptoms of nausea after ingesting.
 This preparation also lets you add other herbal ingredients like chamomile, lavender, peppermint, hibiscus, honey, ginger, lemon peel, or even non-psychoactive medicinal mushrooms like lion’s mane or reishi.

 Like lemon tekking, pouring boiling water over magic mushrooms essentially cooks them into a psilocybin extract.
 This can trigger a more rapid come-on for the experience, especially if the mushrooms are powdered, exposing more surface area for faster absorption in the intestines.
 Therefore, we recommend reducing your dose slightly when first trying this method.

-To powder mushrooms and prepare them into tea:
+To powder mushrooms and prepare them into a mushroom tea: